RachadQ/YorkU2020/README.md

 ## General info
-This project is all my Assignments from my first academic term at York University and programs that I took.
+This project is all my Assignments from my first academic term at York University and assignments that I did.

 ## Itec 1000
 <p ><b> Course Description:</b></p>